testsleeekGithub/trex/README.md

 ### Build dependencies

-When installing Spyder from its source package, the only requirement is to have a Python version greater than 2.7 (Python 3.2 is not supported anymore).
+When installing TRex from its source package, the only requirement is to have a Python version greater than 2.7 (Python 3.2 is not supported anymore).

 ### Runtime dependencies